 M Vest Energy is an energy company based in Bergen and was founded in 2015.
 The company has a solid asset portfolio of partner shares in Draugen, Brage and Ivar Aasen.
 The portfolio also consists of shares in the infrastructure assets Polarled, Utsira High Gas Pipeline and Edvard Grieg Oil Pipeline.
-In 2023 the portfolio produced 1,982 boepd.
-MVE also has activities in development projects, including Brasse/Bestla and Draugen power from shore.
+In 2024 the portfolio produced 2,611 boepd.
+MVE also has activities in development projects, including Bestla and Draugen power from shore.

 Our strategy is to optimise and develop the existing portfolio within the frameworks available.
-Further, the company is actively working to uncover the new opportunities that arise because of rapid changes in the sector.
+Further, the company is actively working to uncover the new opportunities that arise as a result of rapid changes in the sector.
 M Vest Energy aims at always being ahead of technology development, particularly the utilisation of digital technology.

-The company shall conduct its business in a way that minimises footprint on the climate and environment, and especially be in the forefront when it comes to reducing emissions to air and water.
+The company shall conduct its business in a way that minimises footprint on the climate and environment and especially be in the forefront when it comes to reducing emissions to air and water.
 ESG will be central in the day-to-day operations.
-In the producing assets we work towards implementing less CO2-intensive sources of energy for the platforms, as power from shore on Draugen, and floating windmills on Brage.
-Ivar Aasen is from 2022 powered with electricity from shore.
+In the producing assets we work towards implementing less CO2-intensive sources of energy for the platforms, as power from shore on Draugen.
+Ivar Aasen is from 2023 powered with electricity from shore.